-Listening to chef-owner Shannon Martinez talk through the food at her Fitzroy corner store Smith & Deli, which reopened last Thursday after renovations, it's easy to forget everything is 100 per cent vegan.
+Listening to chef-owner Shannon Martinez talk through the food at her Fitzroy shop Smith & Deli, which reopened in September after renovations, it's easy to forget everything is 100 per cent vegan.

 "We have salami hanging in the cool room, we’ve got ham and turkey, we're slicing roast beef, and we're smoking our meats as well," Martinez says.
 "We're smoking cheeses and making fresh buffalo mozzarella, marinated feta – I feel like we've got almost as many, if not more, choices [as] a regular deli."